DrMole1/Exercise_Cpp_Vectors/README.md

-It was an exercice to train Vectors in C++.
+It was an exercise to train Vectors in C++.